Iodine As Medicine

 Barnard Courtois was the French chemist that first discovered iodine by accident in 1811.
 Until the mid-1900s, iodine had many widespread medical applications.
-They used it to treat various skin conditions, fungal infestations and lung disease.
+Iodine as medicine was used to treat various skin conditions, fungal infestations and lung disease.
 Iodine was also used in the treatment of syphilis and to help unclog the plaque in hardened arteries.

 The Nobel laureate who discovered vitamin C, Dr. Albert S Györgi, had this to say about the fascinating mineral: